 Down jackets feature some of the most advanced insulation technology ever discovered by humans: the down feather.
 Despite our best efforts to learn from, and improve upon this technology, there is still nothing quite as warm and lightweight as a down feather.
 This valuable, renewable resource can last for years (in your garments) if you care for it, making it wise to select something of very high quality, which will last through many adventures.
 Just what is it that makes one down jacket better than another?
 Isn't all down created equal?
 We will address and assess these questions here.
 When you're ready to start searching for your optimal garment, head on over to the Best Down Jacket for Women Review.

 Responsible Down Standard

-Increasingly, companies are advertising their use of down certified to the Responsible Down Standard (RDS).
-The RDS website explains that the standard is an independent, voluntary global standard, and states their goal as such: "The Responsible Down Standard aims to ensure that down and feathers come from animals that have not been subjected to an unnecessary harm.
-It is our hope that the standard can be used to reward and influence the down and feather industry to incentivize practices that respect the humane treatment of ducks and geese.
+Many down jacket manufacturers are now taking the sourcing of their materials more seriously; notably, the down used, as it is an animal product prone to the pitfalls of natural resource management strategies.
+It is easier now to find jackets certified to the Responsible Down Standard (RDS).
+The RDS website explains that the standard is an independent, voluntary global standard, and states their goal as such, "The Responsible Down Standard aims to ensure that down and feathers come from animals that have not been subjected to unnecessary harm.
+We hope that the standard can be used to reward and influence the down and feather industry to incentivize practices that respect the humane treatment of ducks and geese.
 We believe that education — through the RDS — is a meaningful way to drive demand for strong animal welfare practices.
 The standard also provides companies and consumers with a tool to know what is in their products, and to make accurate claims."

 Down vs. Synthetic Insulation